1. Belize Rice and Beans

 4. Johnny Cakes

-Johnny cakes, sometimes referred to as journey cakes, are baked bread cakes, made with flour and coconut milk and flour.
+Johnny cakes, sometimes referred to as journey cakes, are small baked bread cakes, made with flour and coconut milk.
 They are best when cooked in the traditional fire hearth.
 The Johnny Cake is often cut in half and slathered with butter, re-fried beans and cheese and sold as a Belize fast food for breakfast.
 With added bits of stewed chicken or beef, it doubles as an economical, nutritious and hearty lunch for those on the go.
 It more commonly accompanies a breakfast of scrambled or sunny side up eggs, re-fried beans, cheese and bacon.

 Ceviche is made from conch or shrimp or combined in a mixed dish.
 The seafood is diced and steeped in lime juice for a few hours under refrigeration and tossed with sliced cucumber, tomatoes, onions and chopped cilantro, black pepper and Habanero pepper.
 There are some cooks that recommend you briefly par boil the ceviche meat before storing it under refrigeration with the lime juice to better marry the flavors.
 Best served chilled.